Bitter Lake National Wildlife Refuge

 Bitter Lake National Wildlife Refuge is a United States National Wildlife Refuge located in two separate sections in central Chaves County, New Mexico, United States, a few miles northeast of the city of Roswell.
 Both sections lie on the banks of the Pecos River.
 The refuge was established in 1937 to provide habitat for migratory birds such as the sandhill crane and the snow goose, but it is also notable for rare native fish and the over 90 species of dragonflies and damselflies that inhabit the refuge.

 Where the Chihuahuan Desert meets the Southern Plains, Bitter Lake is one of the most biologically significant wetland areas of the Pecos River basin.
+The Bitter Lake Group of lake and wetlands within the National Wildlife Refuge was listed as a National Natural Landmark in 1980.

 Aquatic habitats

 Bitter Lake includes various unique aquatic habitats.
 The Pecos River flows across the refuge and forms oxbow lakes.
 Additionally, the Roswell aquifer underlies the area.
 Erosion of gypsum by this underground water has caused many sinkholes, some of which have become very deep lakes that are home to unique species.
 Underground water also feeds springs that are the source of water for the lakes on the refuge.
 The water level in these lakes is managed by park personnel and is adjusted throughout the year to accommodate the different species of birds that migrate to the refuge.